Absolution: Theology of Absolution

 The Catholic Church teaches both that only God forgives sin and that Jesus Christ, who is God incarnate, willed his ministry of forgiveness of sins to continue through the ministry of his Church.
-"In imparting to his apostles his own power to forgive sins the Lord also gives them the authority to reconcile sinners with the Church.".
+"In imparting to his apostles his own power to forgive sins the Lord also gives them the authority to reconcile sinners with the Church."

 Thus, the Catholic Church teaches that absolution is one of the acts of the Church's ordained minister in the sacrament of Penance wherein a baptized penitent with the proper dispositions can be assured of being forgiven.

 Over the centuries the concrete sequence and manner in which the Church imparted the absolution of sins varied.
 In the first centuries, Christians who had committed particular public mortal sins after their Baptism (namely, idolatry, murder, or adultery) seem to have had to confess their sins publicly and do lengthy public penance before they could receive absolution.
 St. Augustine of Hippo indicates that for non-public sins, there was a private celebration of the sacrament called correptio.
 Over time, the public confession, penance, and absolution declined such that by the seventh century Irish missionaries spread the practice of privately granted immediate absolution after private confession of sins and before the completion of penance.
 This manner of receiving absolution became predominant over time.
-Notably, surviving Roman liturgical books preserve absolution formulas in a deprecatory form, rather that in a first person declarative form.
+Notably, surviving Roman liturgical books preserve absolution formulas in a deprecatory form, rather than in a first person declarative form.

 During the era of Scholasticism, Catholic theologians sought a deeper understanding of the sacrament of Penance and absolution.
-St. Thomas Aquinas (c.1224-1274) taught: "God alone absolves from sin and forgives sins authoritatively; yet priests do both ministerially, because the words of the priest in this sacrament work as instruments of the Divine power, as in the other sacraments: because it is the Divine power that works inwardly in all the sacramental signs, be they things or words, as shown above (III:62:4; III:64:2).
+St. Thomas Aquinas (c.1224–1274) taught: "God alone absolves from sin and forgives sins authoritatively; yet priests do both ministerially, because the words of the priest in this sacrament work as instruments of the Divine power, as in the other sacraments: because it is the Divine power that works inwardly in all the sacramental signs, be they things or words, as shown above (III:62:4; III:64:2).
 In Summa Theologiae III, q.84 ad3, Aquinas indicated the essential form of absolution which was being used as "I absolve you in the name of the Father, and of the Son, and of the Holy Spirit."
 However, he seemed to suggest that to the essential words or sacramental form, "I absolve you," a priest, at his discretion, might add "by the power of Christ's Passion," or "by the authority of God" to indicate his ministerial role.